-SJSU is pleased to announce its Doctor of Audiology (AuD) program, beginning Fall 2020
+SJSU is pleased to announce its Doctor of Audiology (AuD) program

 The Doctoral program in Audiology (AuD) at San José State University is a Candidate for Accreditation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association.
 This is a "pre-accreditation" status with the CAA, awarded to developing or emerging programs for a maximum period of five years.
 The full name, address, and phone number of the CAA accrediting agency is:

 The Department of Audiology at San José State University (SJSU) invites applications for our Clinical Training Coordinator position.
 The Clinical Training Coordinator provides management of all aspects of the audiology clinical activities of Doctor of Audiology students.

 Please visit the SJSU careers website for more information about this position and instructions on how to apply.